-- a) Obtained through jurisdictional/commercial EMS medical director or designated base station - b) Paramedics cannot accept orders from primary care physicians on the phone or on-scene unless individual has an immediate life-threatening condition and the physician is going to the hospital with individual on EMS unit.
+- a) Online medical consultation may be obtained from a jurisdictional/commercial EMS medical director or through a designated base station. - b) Paramedics cannot accept orders from primary care physicians on the phone or onscene unless individual has an immediate life-threatening condition and the physician is going to the hospital with the patient on EMS unit. - c) Nurse practitioners (NP) and registered nurses (RN) may not direct an EMS clinician to perform any skill or medical intervention that is not within his or her scope of practice nor provide "Medical Consultation" as referenced in The Maryland Medical Protocols for Emergency Medical Services.